 On their upper body, sweat bees have very characteristic metallic colouring.
 They are attracted to human sweat and might be observed attempting to lick the sweat off a person’s body.

 Orange patch on the upper body and dark colouring along the body.
 Often possess a white tip at the ‘tail’.
 Tree bees are known to be more aggressive than other bumblebees and could sting people around their nest.
 However, their sting is considered to be less painful than that of a honeybee or sweat bee.

 - Bumblebees – Bumblebees are extremely good-tempered and even though they have stingers, they always warn you before stinging by ‘posturing’.
 It’s very distinctive behaviour where they show you their stinger and if left alone, would not resort to stinging.
 Bumblebees are large, hairy and coloured in patches, where the upper one is usually light yellow and the rest of the body is black.

-- Solitary bees – Solitary bees almost never sting humans, as they don’t have honey to protect.
+- Solitary bees – Solitary Bees almost never sting humans, as they don’t have honey to protect them.
 What’s more, they are excellent pollinators and should be encouraged to stay in your garden!

 - Make sure the person stung is not experiencing an allergic reaction.
 If he has trouble breathing, feels dizzy immediately after the sting, or has a history of allergic reactions, better seek medical help right away.

 - Put some ice on the wounded area to cool it and prevent swelling.
 If the sting is on the lower part of the body, elevate it (or make the person lie).

 - Over-the-counter painkillers may relieve pain associated with bee stings.
 It is more likely for the wound to itch rather than hurt.
 Either way, mix baking soda and water and apply to the stung area.